BastilleBSD/bastille/docs/chapters/subcommands/create.rst

 Bastille does its best to validate the submitted ip is valid.
 This has not been thouroughly tested--I generally use the 10/8 range.

+One point to be made about jails.
+If you run uname inside a jail you will not get the information about the jail, but about the host system.
+If you want accurate information about  the jail please use freebsd-version inside the jail.

+Also, the MOTD also was reporting the host system instead of the jail.
+This caused a lot of confusion for users, so the MOTD was disabled by the use of the .hushlogin file.
+This prevents confusing contradictory information to be shown to the user.